Earl Lloyd: NBA career

 Regarding the racism black players faced in the early years of the NBA, Lloyd recalled being refused service multiple times and an incident where a fan in Indiana spit on him.
+He even went as far as to detail a time in which he was told to "go back" to Africa, and a plethora of times racial slurs were used towards him.
 However, Lloyd persevered and said that these instances only pushed him and made him play harder.
 Saying he didn't encounter racial animosity from teammates or opposing players, Lloyd said of fans' antics, “My philosophy was: If they weren’t calling you names, you weren’t doing nothing.
 If they’re calling you names, you were hurting them.”

 "In 1950, basketball was like a babe in the woods; it didn't enjoy the notoriety that baseball enjoyed," Lloyd once said.
 "I don't think my situation was anything like Jackie Robinson's-a guy who played in a hostile environment, where some of his teammates didn't want him around.
 In basketball, folks were used to seeing integrated college teams.
 There was a different mentality."

 “He’s an unsung star.
 Anybody can score.
 Lloyd was an excellent defensive player.
 That was No. 1 on my roster,” said his Syracuse Coach Al Cervi.

 In his NBA career with the Washington Capitols (1950–1951), Syracuse Nationals (1952–1958) and Detroit Pistons (1958–1960), Earl averaged 8.4 points, 6.4 rebounds and 1.4 assists in 560 games over nine seasons.

-Coaching and scouting career
+Coaching And Scouting

 According to Detroit News sportswriter Jerry Green, in 1965 Detroit Pistons General Manager Don Wattrick wanted to hire Lloyd as the team's head coach.
 Dave DeBusschere was instead named Pistons player–coach.
 Lloyd was the first African–American assistant coach and was named head coach for the 1971–72 season, making him the third African–American head coach, after John McLendon and Bill Russell.
 A 2–5 start to the following campaign resulted in Lloyd being relieved of his duties and replaced by assistant coach Ray Scott on October 28, 1972.
 He had an overall record of 22–55 with the Pistons.

 Lloyd worked for the Pistons as a scout for five seasons.
 Lloyd is credited with helping draft Bailey Howell and discovering Willis Reed, Earl Monroe, Ray Scott and Wally Jones.